Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

 Storms (North America) -- Summary

 Among the highly publicized doom-and-gloom scenarios that climate alarmists allege to attend the ongoing rise in the air's CO2 content are predicted increases in the frequency and severity of storms.
-As a result, and in an effort to determine if these predictions have any validity, many scientists are examining historical and proxy storm records in an attempt to determine how temperature changes of the past millennium have impacted this aspect of earth's climate.
-This summary reviews what some of them have learned about storm trends in North America.
+As a result, and in an effort to determine if these predictions have any validity, many scientists are examining historical and proxy storm records in an attempt to determine how temperature changes of the past millennium have impacted this aspect of Earth's climate.
+This summary reviews what some of them have learned about various storm trends across North America.

-Similar results were found by Boose et al. (2001).
+Similar results were reported by Boose et al. (2001).
 After scouring historical records to reconstruct hurricane damage regimes for an area composed of the six New England states plus adjoining New York City and Long Island for the period 1620-1997, they could discern "no clear century-scale trend in the number of major hurricanes."
 For the most recent and reliable 200-year portion of the record, however, the cooler 19th century had five of the highest-damage F3 category storms, while the warmer 20th century had only one such storm.
-Hence, as the earth experienced the warming associated with its recovery from the cold temperatures of the Little Ice Age, it would appear that this part of the planet (New England, USA) experienced, if anything, a decline in the intensity of severe hurricanes.
+Thus, as the Earth experienced the warming associated with its recovery from the cold temperatures of the Little Ice Age, it would appear that this part of the planet (New England, USA) experienced, if anything, a decline in the intensity of severe hurricanes.

 Going back even further in time, Noren et al. (2002) extracted sediment cores from thirteen small lakes distributed across a 20,000-km2 region of Vermont and eastern New York, finding that "the frequency of storm-related floods in the northeastern United States has varied in regular cycles during the past 13,000 years (13 kyr), with a characteristic period of about 3 kyr."
 In addition, the most recent upswing in storminess did not begin with what climate alarmists call the unprecedented warming of the 20th century, but "at about 600 yr BP [Before Present], coincident with the beginning of the Little Ice Age."
 In reality, according to the authors, the increase in storminess was likely a product of natural changes in the Arctic Oscillation.